ahdinosaur/rustforge-2025-rust-in-color/slides.md

 ### ???

 ---
+layout: outline
+---

-## 5. Quickstart
+## Talk Outline

+1. Driver: How to make an LED be a color
+    1. Color: How our eyes perecive light
+2. Layout: Where are the LEDs in space
+3. Pattern: How to animate the space with color
+4. Control: How to put these together
-How to start an LED project now
+5. **Quickstart**: How to start an LED project now

 ---